mipgit/greendrop/README.md

 * [How to write a vision, by dummies.com](https://www.dummies.com/business/marketing/branding/how-to-write-vision-and-mission-statements-for-your-brand/)
 * [20 Inspiring Vision Statement Examples (2019 Updated), by lifehack.org](https://www.lifehack.org/articles/work/20-sample-vision-statement-for-the-new-startup.html)
 -->

+Our app promotes the completion of eco-friendly tasks - such as recycling, taking shorter showers, using less electricity, and more - so that users earn water droplets used to maintain and grow their own virtual trees.
+<br>In _GreenDrop_, every small action counts.
+Watch your tree flourish as you build healthier habits for yourself and a brighter future for the planet!

 ### Features and Assumptions